 - b.
 Upon entering into the agreement, the Developer will be issued a Certificate of Level of Service ("CLOS") for Phase II.
-The CLOS shall allow Developer to proceed with construction of the commercial development of Phase II of the Project immediately and with construction of residential units in Phase II upon payment of the PFSM and posting of the bond or letter of credit, but no earlier than January 1, 2010 (except for model homes which may proceed immediately after entering into the agreement). - c.
+The CLOS shall allow Developer to proceed with construction of the commercial development of Phase II of the Project immediately and with construction of residential units in Phase II upon payment of the PFSM and posting of the bond or letter of credit, but no earlier than January 1, 2010 (except for model homes which may proceed immediately after entering into the agreement).
+(Completed) - c.
 Initially, the PFSM Project identified for construction will be Port Harbour Parkway as set forth above.
-However, the County will retain the option to reprogram the Developer's contributions (PFSM payment and financial equivalent of commitment to complete Port Harbour Parkway) to another major project (possible S.R.
-64 if it can be used to forward-fund state construction dollars). - d.
+However, the County will retain the option to reprogram the Developer's contributions (PFSM payment and financial equivalent of commitment to complete Port Harbour Parkway) to another major project (possible SR 64 if it can be used to forward-fund state construction dollars). - d.
 In the event the County elects to use the PFSM for a project other than Port Harbour Parkway, Developer shall construct Port Harbour Parkway within one year of the Final Site Plan approval of the 1500th unit in Phase II.
 Prior to approval of the Final Site Plan for the 1500th unit in Phase II the Developer shall post security assuring such construction.
 Impact fees paid by Phase II of the development shall be earmarked by the County for such construction and shall be used for such construction. - e.
 The Developer will receive impact fee credits for 100% of the Developers PFSM payment and cost of construction of the PFSM Project, but will waive impact fee credits for the donation of right of way for Port Harbour Parkway - B(10).
 The developer shall provide easement(s) to Manatee County to allow for attenuation and treatment of all stormwater from the planned build-out conditions (4-lane thoroughfare roadway with intersection improvements and sidewalks) for both sides of Port Harbour Parkway.
 A Drainage, Maintenance and Access Easement shall also be provided to Manatee County for conveyance of stormwater from Port Harbour Parkway to the stormwater pond.
 The Drainage-Maintenance Access Easement shall be on clear and level ground and free of obstructions, including any landscaping in addition to the roadway buffer.
 Manatee County shall be responsible for the construction of the drainage conveyance improvements, the restoration of the roadway buffer and the maintenance of the free flow of the drainage conveyance.
 The pond within the stormwater easement shall not be a bonded improvement.
 Prior to Final Plat approval for the first plat abutting Upper Manatee River Road, the easements shall be approved by the Property Management Department and recorded in the Public Records and the developer shall submit to the Public Works Department the SWFWMD approval letter demonstrating that the approved stormwater pond has been designed with the capacity to accommodate the drainage for the build-out of Port Harbour Parkway as described above.
-Completion of the above improvements by Manatee County shall not require any further authorization from the developer or Home Owners Association. - B(11).
-Prior to the first Final Site Plan approval in Phase II the developer shall: - a.
-Pay \$70,000 into the Sidewalk Fund for the cost of the construction of sidewalks on both sides of Kay Road from the northern terminus of the existing sidewalk along Kay Road to the existing sidewalks at the west end of Port Harbour Parkway, including walkway structures over Cypress Strand; and
+Completion of the above improvements by Manatee County shall not require any further authorization from the developer or Home Owners Association.
+[The provisions of Section B(10) have been completed in accordance with the Local Development Agreement.]